ccheng11/BBK_CPCP/README.md

 Solinger, Dorothy J. 2015.
 "Three Welfare Models and Current Chinese Social Assistance." *Journal of Asian Studies 74*(4): 977-999.

 Zuo, Cai (Vera), Zhongyuan Wang, and Qingjie Zeng.
 2023.
-From Poverty to Trust: Political Implications of the Anti-poverty Campaign in China. *International Political Science Review 44*(2): 277-298.
+"From Poverty to Trust: Political Implications of the Anti-poverty Campaign in China." *International Political Science Review 44*(2): 277-298.

 ### Week 11: China as a method

+**Discussion**: Single-country study in comparative politics.

 **[Core]** Carlson, Allen, Mary E. Gallagher, Kenneth Lieberthal, and Melanie Manion.
 2010. *Contemporary Chinese Politics: New Sources, Methods, and Field Strategies*.
 New York, NY: Cambridge University Press. **Skim Table of Contents and Introduction.**